What is the purpose of the Auburn University Supplier Diversity Program?

 Auburn University's supplier diversity mission is to proactively identify, build relationship with, and purchase goods and services from Small Businesses as well as Business Enterprises owned by minorities, women, veterans, and disabled persons that can help Auburn achieve its overall mission of Instruction, Research, and Outreach.
 This is accomplished by:

 What is a diverse supplier?

 A diverse supplier is defined as a U.S. privately held company that is 51% owned and operated by a woman, minority (Hispanic American, African American, Asian American, Native American/Alaskan Native), veteran, or person with a disability.

 How do suppliers register to do business with Auburn and become eligible to bid on Auburn University contracts?

 To register to do business with Auburn University, visit to the JAGGAER Supplier Portal.
 The JAGGAER Supplier Portal is a one-stop shop for vendors to receive bid, purchase order, and payment notifications.
 Within the Supplier Information link, diverse suppliers need to self-report their companies and provide the commodities their companies offer for inclusion on Auburn's supplier and bid listings.
-Contact Vicky Smith at email@example.com or 334-844-7771 with questions related to your JAGGAER Supplier Portal record.
+Contact PBS at firstname.lastname@example.org or 334-844-7771 with questions related to your JAGGAER Supplier Portal record.